 All nominees must receive a decision from the university by March 31st, 2020 and inform USIEF whether they have been accepted or not.

 - Full tuition fees for the MA degree (in the sum of $17,000)

 - A living stipend for the full academic year of $16,500

 - Limited health insurance for the grantee

-- Orientation meetings in the United States (attendance compulsory) and in Israel, and other grantee events during the course of the year
+- Orientation meetings in Israel attendance compulsory and other grantee events during the course of the year

 - Applicants must be U.S. citizens at the time of application; permanent resident status is not sufficient.